Charter Management Organizations Eligible for The Broad Prize for Public Charter Schools

 - At least 33 percent of students are students of color in 2011-12

 Winners from the previous three years are ineligible.
-In 2014, YES Prep Public Schools and Uncommon Schools are ineligible.
+In 2015, YES Prep Public Schools, Uncommon Schools and KIPP are ineligible.

 These criteria were established to ensure that the charter management organizations considered for The Broad Prize for Public Charter Schools are comparable, in that they serve a significant number of students, share similar demographics, have been in existence long enough to yield multiple years of data and organize multiple schools under the same management organization.